-When I was a young kid, I was a total geek (still am to be honest) and I loved all techie things.
+When I was a young kid at school, I was a total geek (still am to be honest) and I loved all techie things.
 Back in those days, the height of technology was a VHS Recorder and one of the most common problems that adults faced was that they simply couldn’t figure out how to set their recorder to record the TV programmes they wanted to watch later.
 Ask anyone over the age of 60 and they will probably nod in agreement …….

 But setting up a recorder was easy for me to figure out – even if I’d never come across that kind of recorder before.
 So ……..
 I offered my services to family, friends and neighbours FOR A FEE – yes, it was a small fee, but to me it was a great way to earn money and for them, it was a great way to save time.

 I offered 2 kinds of service:-